alexander-ADI/ADI-Microcontrollers-Training/readme.md

 > 5. What is the point of the `setenv.bat` file in the root folder?
 > 6. Can you run tools directly from their `Tools` folder?

-## Example Project: GPIO
+## Lab: `GPIO` Example
 We have already run one of the example projects and seen how the underlying MSDK supports this.
-Let's apply this new knowledge to run another simple example — find the `GPIO` example project and open the folder in VS Code.
+Let's apply this new knowledge to run a more interactive example project: GPIO.

-> [!warning]
+> [!tip] Steps to run any example project
 >
-> First step with any new project: make sure the BSP is set.
+> In general, every example can be explored in the following sequence:
 >
-> 1. Open `.vscode/settings.json`
+> 1. Open the folder (_not_ just the `main.c` file) in VS Code.
-> 2. Target the FTHR platform by modifying the target board:
+> 2. Open the project's `README.md` to understand the expected setup and output.
-> 	- `"board":"FTHR_RevA"`
-> 3. Save, then `Ctrl`+`Shift`+`P` -> `Developer: Reload Window`

-As with "Hello World", read through the `readme` and `main.c` code.
+> 	- Hint: Use `Ctrl`+`Shift`+`V` to render Markdown in VS Code.
+> 3. Change the board support package to match your demo platform.
+> 4. Build, then flash & run!
+> 5. Examine `main.c` to understand how the program works.
+Read comments and `printf()` statements for context.

 This example is different and more complex than `Hello_World` in a few ways.

 First, this code contains definitions and functions prior to `main()`.
-As a general rule, you can skim over these and simply note the names — more useful to know _that_ they exist instead of worrying about their internals.
+As a general rule, you can skim over these and simply note the names — more useful to know that they *exist* instead of worrying about their internals.

-> [!tip] Definitions
+> [!note] Definitions
 > Definitions allow programmers to `#define` text replacements for the compiler.
 This simplifies code — for example, by allowing you to refer to `MXC_GPIO_PORT_OUT` and `MXC_GPIO_PIN_OUT` instead of wondering _which_ of the many GPIO ports and pins you need.

-Secondly, this code uses a special data type, called a struct, for GPIO configuration.
-We haven't learned these yet, so don't worry if this looks confusing.
-Two tools will help you in these situations:
+Secondly, this code uses structs for GPIO configuration.
+We haven't learned yet how MSDK uses this data type, so don't worry if this looks confusing.
+Skim the code and leverage the following approach in these situations:

 1. Read all of the `printf()` outputs.
 2. Read all of the comments.